Published on October 10th, 20190

-In letters sent to several law firms last month, the FTC expressed concerns that these ads — which dangle compensation for consumers — may overstate the risks involved with taking certain medications.
+In letters sent to seven law firms last month, the FTC expressed concerns that these ads — which dangle compensation for consumers — may overstate the risks involved with taking certain medications.
 This may prompt consumers to stop taking their medications without first consulting with their doctor, which can lead to consequences far worse than the purported side effects of the drug cited in the ad.
 The FTC warns:

 In fact, the FTC is aware of reports of serious and tragic consequences — including death — that happened when people stopped taking their medications without first talking with their health care professionals.

 The FTC had three pieces of advice for the law firms, which it did not name: adequately disclose the commercial nature of the ads from the start; limit the use of scare tactics; and don’t make any health claims that cannot be supported by sound scientific evidence.